perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListAllPages.md

 # List All Pages (Sitemap)
 This snippet below displays all of the pages from the site root and their children (descendants) in a nested unordered list.

-This snippet makes use of a helper, in order for us to help do a recursive loop, to list out the child pages of a child and so on and so on and the obvious use for this is a sitemap.
+This snippet makes use of a helper, in order for us to help do a recursive loop, to list out the child pages of a child and so on and so forth.
+The obvious use for this is a sitemap.

 ##Code
     @inherits PartialViewMacroPage